Soft-Decoding-Based Strategies for Relay and Interference Channels: Analysis and Achievable Rates Using LDPC Codes: Proof of Theorem

-Our expression~\eqref{eq:f} for $f(\alpha)$ is a slight variation of~\cite[Theorem~5]{Orlitsky_Stopping} ($\gamma(\alpha)$ in their notation).
-In~\cite{Orlitsky_Stopping}, expressions for the minimizers $x$ and $y$ of the various minimizations (denoted $x_0$ and $y_0$) are provided, and the expression for $f(\alpha)$ is provided as a function of them.
+\begin{remark} Our expression~\eqref{eq:f} for $f(\cdot)$ is a slight variation of~\cite[Theorem~5]{Orlitsky_Stopping} ($\gamma(\cdot)$ in their notation).
+In~\cite{Orlitsky_Stopping}, expressions for the minimizers $x$ and $y$ of the various minimizations (denoted $x_0$ and $y_0$) are provided, and the expression for $f(\cdot)$ is provided as a function of them.
 The range of the maximization of $\beta$ is also different from the one we used in~\eqref{eq:f}.
 An examination of their proof shows that these differences do not affect the final outcome.

 We now discuss~\eqref{eq:39} (most importantly, with the $o(1)$ term being independent of $\alpha$).
-To justify its validity, we argue that in~\cite[Theorem~5]{Orlitsky_Stopping}, adding the term $1/n \log n$ to the right hand side of the equation, produces an upper bound on $1/n \log \EE [ N_C(\alpha n) ]$ for all $n$.
+To justify its validity, we argue that in~\cite[Theorem~5]{Orlitsky_Stopping}, adding the term $(1/n)\cdot \log n$ to the right-hand side of the equation, produces an upper bound on $(1/n)\cdot \log \EE [ N_C(\alpha n) ]$ for all $n$.
 To see this, observe that in~\cite[Lemmas~3 and~4]{Orlitsky_Stopping} each limit may be replaced by a supremum over all $n$.
-This holds by replacing the asymptotic saddle-point analysis in the lemmas' proofs with an upper bound as~\cite[Equation~(6)]{DavidGadiStopping}.
-In~\cite[Equation~(11)]{Orlitsky_Stopping}, where these lemmas were applied, we may discard the limit, replace the sum by a supremum, and add a compensation term $1/n \log n$, to obtain a bound on $1/n \log \EE [ N_C(\alpha n) ]$ rather than an evaluation of its limit.
-The desired result will then follow as in the proof of~\cite[Theorem~5]{Orlitsky_Stopping}.
+This holds by replacing the asymptotic saddle-point analysis in the lemmas' proofs with an upper bound as in~\cite[Eq.~(6)]{DavidGadiStopping}.
+In~\cite[Eq.~(11)]{Orlitsky_Stopping}, where these lemmas were applied, we may discard the limit, replace the sum by a supremum, and add a compensation term $(1/n)\cdot \log n$, to obtain a bound on $(1/n)\cdot \log \EE [ N_C(\alpha n) ]$ rather than an evaluation of its limit.
+The desired result will then follow as in the proof of~\cite[Theorem~5]{Orlitsky_Stopping}. \end{remark} \begin{remark} In~\eqref{eq:39}, the expectation is over all codes $\cC$ in our ensemble.
+In our analysis, however, we are interested in the probability that an individual code $\cC$ has $\log N_\cC(\alpha n)$ that greatly exceeds $f(\alpha)$.
+As in the proof of Lemma~\ref{lemma_DRelayBP} (Appendix~\ref{apdx:Analysis_DRelayBP}), we apply Markov's inequality to bound this probability.
+For fixed $n$ we let $\hf(\alpha; n)$ denote the left-hand side of~\eqref{eq:39}.
+We now derive

+where the probability is over the random selection of a code $\cC$ from the $(\lambda, d)$ ensemble.
+By a union bound argument we obtain